Return to Index

 - Antibiotics—if an infection is suspected or present

-To help reduce your chance of preterm labor, take the following steps:
+To help reduce your chance of preterm labor:

 - Get the proper prenatal care throughout your entire pregnancy.